Ethra8/candlelight-worlds/README.md

   - [Viewport Sizer](https://viewportsizer.com/devices/) - Used to check the viewport of multiple devices, very useful for selecting testing targets.
   - [BrowserStack](browserstack.com) to test responsiveness by emulating different devices, operating systems and browser vendors.
   - [XRecorder](https://videoeditor-videorecorder-screenrecorder.en.uptodown.com/android) for Android, to record the compatibility and responsiveness testing performed on real Android device.

+## AGILE METHODOLOGY
+Agile methodologies and principles has guided the planning and creation of this site.
+Eventhough it does not strictly adhere to traditional Agile methodologies, the development process has been based on Agile principles, focusing on flexibility, continuous improvement, and an agile adaptation to change.
+The focus has been put on the priority level of the [***User Stories***](#user-stories), adding extra features once the basic functionality had been satisfied.
+The development of features has been made in a logical sequence, addressing core [***CRUD functionalities***](#crud-functionalities) first before expanding to the other features.

+### GITHUB PROJECT - KANBAN
+When bugs or issues are encountered, they are recorded as bug issues and added to the backlog, to the 'bug' column.
+This allows us to continue progressing in other areas while periodically revisiting and prioritizing the backlog based on severity and impact.
+This method ensures that we maintain development, while systematically addressing and resolving issues.

+A **kanban board** has been linked to this project, and has been used to track progress, moving **user stories** between *'Todo'*, *'In Progress'*, *'Done'*, *'Bug'*, and *Fixed Bug* columns as appropriate.
+You can check the Kanban project [here](https://github.com/users/Ethra8/projects/8)

 # DEPLOYMENT
 ## VERSION CONTROL
 The site was created using Gitpod editor and pushed to Github to the remote repository **‘candlelight-wolds’**.